 Israel News

-In light of the current Operation Swords of Iron and the devastating massacre of October 7, 2023, we’ve compiled a list of recommended organizations to donate to in order to directly help the war effort – check it out here!
+In light of the ongoing Israeli war against Hamas, Hezbollah, and Iran, we’ve compiled a list of recommended organizations to donate to in order to directly help the war effort – check it out here!

 Who Can Be an IDF Reservist?